trigg3rX/triggerx-contracts/README.md

 # triggerx-contracts

-Contracts on Tron and Ethereum for TriggerX
+Contracts on Ethereum for TriggerX

 ## Commands